Ian Culverhouse (Manager)

 Born: Sheffield 9 November 1997

-Signed for Grantham Town on a one year deal in July 2018 having previously played for FC Halifax.
+Signed for Grantham Town in the summer of 2018 having previously played for FC Halifax.

 The right-back started his career at Scunthorpe United before being released at the age of 15.